1H0G0/Walterspeech/readme.md

-Python app that uses speech recognition and text-to-speech using the Google text-to-speech API called Walter
+Python app that uses speech recognition and text-to-speech using the Google text-to-speech API called Walter.

 ### Dependencies